 But perhaps the most salient of my learnings is how messy the road is between intentions and outcomes.
 That community aversion to change, while substantially complicating our operations, is critical for dialogue in this tension between tradition and modernity.

 When I arrived in Carti with my Canon scanner still buzzing all the way from Walmart in Arizona, to Panama City, to rummaging through the jungle, to a choppy boat ride to Carti Village, I realized that I was racing against the clock – my scanner could only run for a few hours after six o’clock, the total length of time one of the few electricity sources on the island runs for.
 But my trusty scanner and I pressed on, and soon a group of women gathered around me in the first moment that the digital met the Mola.
+You can also get the best scanner for trading cards through this website.

 When I first arrived in San Blas, I shared my work in hope that I could jump right into scanning.
 Instead the Kuna smiled courteously, and then left me on a tourist island with some light reading: a PDF of the Kuna laws.
 They also offered me a beer, a gesture that implied they saw me solely as a potential tourist.